Study that took aim at ‘Joy of Cooking’ is retracted

-NEW YORK (AP) — More work by a prominent food researcher is being retracted because of problems with the data, including a study that took aim at the “Joy of Cooking.”
+NEW YORK (AP) — More work by a prominent food researcher, including a study that took aim at the “Joy of Cooking,” has been retracted because of problems with the data.

-The Annals of Internal Medicine is retracting a study that said the book’s recipes changed with updated editions to include more calories and bigger portions.
-It said a reanalysis by co-author Brian Wansink resulted in numbers that differed from the published version.
+The Annals of Internal Medicine retracted a study that said the book’s recipes changed with updated editions to include more calories and bigger portions.
+It said a reanalysis by co-author Brian Wansink resulted in numbers that differed — “many substantially so” — from the published versions.

+The 2009 study had examined recipes in the cookbook to assess the role home cooking might play in fueling obesity.
+At the time, Wansink told The Associated Press he wondered whether the focus on dining out was deflecting attention away from changes people could make at home.

-Wansink recently resigned from Cornell University after an investigation found he engaged in academic misconduct and several of his studies were retracted.
-The Annals of Internal Medicine said it subsequently reached out to Wansink, who reported the study’s conclusions were the same despite the different numbers.
+The retraction is the latest for Wansink, who resigned from Cornell University in September after a school investigation found he engaged in academic misconduct, including misreporting of data.
+The Annals of Internal Medicine said it subsequently reached out to Wansink, who said the study’s conclusions were unchanged despite the different numbers.

 Most Read Life Stories